stair-lab/villm/README.md

 # ViLLM: End2End Framework for Finetuning - Evaluation - Deployment of Vietnamese Large Language Models

 ## What is ViLLM?
+ViLLM is an end-to-end framework for finetuning, evaluation, and deployment of Vietnamese large language models.
+ViLLM is designed to be a comprehensive toolkit for researchers and practitioners to work with large language models in Vietnamese.
+ViLLM is built on top of Hugging Face's Transformers library and provides a set of tools for finetuning, evaluation, and deployment of large language models.
+ViLLM is designed to be modular and extensible, allowing users to easily add new models, datasets, and evaluation metrics.

 ## How to install ViLLM?
 ### Installing Repo